Ashu-1808/AWS--/SNS.md

 #  Amazon SNS (Simple Notification Service)

-## What is SNS?
+## ALL ABOUT SNS
 ```
+What is SNS?
  - Amazon SNS is a fully managed publish/subscribe (Pub-Sub) messaging service.
  - It is used to send messages or notifications to multiple subscribers instantly.
  - Fast, flexible, fully managed push notification service
  - Web service that manages sending messages to subscribing endpoints
  - Supports individual delivery or fan-out delivery
  - Pay-as-you-go model (No upfront cost)

 How SNS Works: